 An audio input jack is standard with all radios.
-The available DVD entertainment system now features a larger 8-inch screen, and a new Carbon Clearcoat Metallic exterior color is available on all models.
-A new White Sand Tri-Coat Clearcoat Metallic exterior color is available on Limited models.
+The available DVD entertainment system features an 8-inch screen, and three new colors are available: Stone Green Clearcoat Metallic, Vapor Silver Clearcoat Metallic and White Suede Clearcoat Metallic.

-Limited models now come standard with auxiliary air conditioning, 18-inch machined aluminum wheels and a reverse sensing system
+Limited models come standard with auxiliary air conditioning, 18-inch chrome-clad wheels and a reverse sensing system.

 Built on a 113.7-inch wheelbase, the Explorer measures 193.4 inches long overall.
 Large door openings coupled with a low step-in height should help ease entry and exit.
-A power moonroof and 18-inch chrome-clad wheels are optional.
+A power moonroof and new-for-2008 20-inch wheels are optional.

 A chrome four-bar grille, unique bumpers, fog lamps, puddle lamps and 16-inch aluminum wheels are installed on XLT models.
 Eddie Bauer editions get a two-tone bumper and trim treatment, a chrome three-bar grille, Pueblo Gold running boards and 17-inch painted aluminum wheels.
 Chrome roof rails and 18-inch machined aluminum wheels are installed on the Limited.

-Ford says the interior features a contemporary instrument panel, with a console-mounted floor shift lever.
+Navigation-equipped Explorers now use voice-activation.
+The interior features a contemporary instrument panel and a console-mounted floor shift lever.
 Seating for five occupants is standard, but a flat-folding third-row seat that permits seven-passenger capacity can be installed.
 An optional Powerfold feature allows the third row to fold flat at the touch of a button.
-The 60/40-split, folding second-row seat can be reclined.
+The 60/40-split folding second-row seat can be reclined.

 The XLT adds an overhead storage console and a six-way power driver's seat with lumbar adjustment.
 Woodgrain interior accents and leather-trimmed seats highlight the Eddie Bauer edition, which has a four-line message center and remote keyless entry with a keypad.
 Heated front seats, a power passenger seat, dual-zone automatic temperature control and a six-CD player with MP3 capability are standard in the Limited.